QuarkNerd/blog/ceberhardt/_posts/2020-01-03-webassembly-sudoku-solver.md

 return result;
 ~~~

-A typical output is as follows (I've manually line-wrapped toi make it clear this is a grid):
+A typical output is as follows (I've manually line-wrapped to make it clear this is a grid):

 ~~~
 ...2...63